mautic/developer-documentation-new/README.md

 ## Build documentation locally

-The following provides instructions for how to install Read the Docs in a local dev environment and build from this local repository so that you can write and visualize docs without pushing to the remote.
+The following provides instructions for how to build docs locally for visualization without pushing to the remote:

 1. Install Python 3 for your OS if not already installed
 2. Install Sphinx `pip install sphinx`